Is your child is taking the 11 Plus exam?

 General Format of the Maths Test

 The maths test tends to vary across areas and schools.
-For instance, some schools set out a separate multiple-choice style maths test, while some others set a single paper that combines both English and maths-based questions.
+For instance, some schools set out a separate multiple-choice style maths test, while others set a single paper that combines both English and maths-based questions.

 The time varies as well, ranging from 30 minutes to an hour.
 Some schools also set numerical reasoning tests as a way of making the exam more ‘tutor proof.’